 Urinating should be one of your body’s most natural functions, so you’re bound to be frustrated, when you can’t go.
 Read on to find out what may be causing the trouble.

-For most of your adult life, peeing is delightfully simple.
-You feel the need to go, you find a place to go and then — ahhh! — sweet relief.
+For most of your adult life, urinating can be straightforward and simple.
+You feel the need to go, you find a place to go and then you’re done.

-So, when you feel like you need to go only to find you can’t, it naturally feels like cause for concern.
+So, when you feel like you need to go only to find you can’t, it may cause concern.
 The inability to empty your bladder completely, called urinary retention, can result from:

 - Nerve problems